-If a child is a suspected victim of physical/ child abuse and/or neglect, he or she will be examined at the ER.
+If a child is a suspected victim of physical/child abuse and/or neglect, they will be examined at the ER.

 When foster home placement of a child occurs after business hours, the child will have a medical examination at the ER.